Frequently Asked Questions

 • GEDmatch (SNP) universal platform

-Info about these databases can be found here.
+Info about these databases can be found here and you can register for the National Reunion Database through our program here.

 • No, this is a misconception circulating in the Chinese adoption community.
-In our experience DNA testing over 250 families—all of whom had their DNA processed by a lab in China—we have not encountered a single birth relative who was worried about using Chinese tests.
+In our experience DNA testing over 400 families—many of whom had their DNA processed by a private lab or police station in China—we have not encountered a single birth relative who was worried about using Chinese tests.
 In fact, potential birth families in China we’ve communicated with were more likely to have concerns about using foreign tests/databases than Chinese ones.
 Some families, for example, were hesitant to test out of fear the test results would not be accurate if sent abroad or if the official DNA relationship report was in English, but not Chinese.

-Nanchang Project uses autosomal (SNP) DNA kits from the lab company 23mofang, which is based in Chengdu, Sichuan, China.
+Nanchang Project uses autosomal (SNP) DNA kits to test birth families.
 With the assistance of our in-China helpers, we are able to mail kits to any region in China.
-Once 23mofang processes the samples at their lab, we upload the DNA file to GEDmatch, a free and universal autosomal (SNP) database used by users all around the world.
-This entire process is efficiently quick and only takes around 2 weeks.
+Once the sample finishes processing at the lab, we upload the DNA file to GEDmatch, a free and universal autosomal (SNP) database used by users all around the world.
+Adoptees just need to upload their DNA to GEDmatch from 23andMe, AncestryDNA, or MyHeritage.

 • All of our matches have and always will be free for adoptees who match one of our families at the parent, sibling, aunt/uncle, grandparent, and first cousin level.
-We will never require a fee for our matches to obtain contact information.
+We will never require a set fee for our matches to obtain contact information—though we do ask for matched adoptees to "pay it forward" by making a donation in any amount they are able to.

 Because we are community-funded, we ask for and appreciate donations in any amount to help us offset the costs invested into the programming, services, initiatives, and free DNA tests provided to birth families that led to these matches.

-• Nanchang Project uses autosomal (SNP) DNA kits from the lab company 23mofang, which is based in Chengdu, Sichuan, China.
+• Nanchang Project uses autosomal (SNP) DNA kits.
 With the assistance of our in-China helpers, we are able to mail kits to any region in China.
-Once 23mofang processes the samples at their lab, we upload the DNA file to GEDmatch, a free and universal autosomal (SNP) database used by users all around the world.
-This entire process is efficiently quick and only takes around 2 weeks.
+Once the lab processes the samples, we upload the DNA file to GEDmatch, a free and universal autosomal (SNP) database used by users all around the world.
 Adoptees simply need to add their DNA file from their own testing company (i.e. 23andMe, AncestryDNA, MyHeritage) for free, for a chance to match our registered birth families.

 If you would like our help providing a free DNA test to a potential birth family, please email us: hello@nanchangproject.com